Americans gave $ 201 million to love con men: how to avoid the theft of your heart and money

 When scammers ask for money, they don’t use the usual process of transferring money, such as a current account.
 They choose gift cards to turn them into cash.

 “Gift cards are for gifts, not payments.
-Anyone who requires a gift card payment is always a fraud, ”the Federal Trade Commission said.
+Anyone who demands payment with a gift card is always a scammer, ”the FTC said.

 After the scammers find out the number of the gift card and its PIN code, they can immediately receive the money downloaded to it, and the process will be difficult to cancel.

-“Once they do, the scammers will disappear without a trace along with your money,” says the FTC.
+“Once they do that, the scammers, along with your money, will disappear without a trace,” says the FTC.

 Love scammers are not always found in dating apps.
 They can be found on social networks, the Facebook messenger is especially popular, according to the FTC.